 So, we'd turn our attention to making igloos for snow bomb fights and make snow treats by drizzling maple syrup onto snow.
 And then we'd head up the hill with our aluminum snow disks that we'd just heated up on the woodstove and covered in paraffin wax.
 My sister would make the first run down the hill to designate the path, followed by my brother who would pack down the run and make it icy.
 My job, as the youngest, was the official guinea pig.
 And just after the above picture of my optimistic little self was taken, I sped down the hill on the "little sister test run" in my paraffin wax turbo blaster snow disk.
 And in a blur of speed, I nailed the jump they'd made, unbeknownst to me, and became airborne.
 I landed on my back and was knocked out cold.
 And after my dad was summoned to carry me home, I spent the next several days laid out on the floor, unable to move.

-Eventually, when the snow eased up, we'd dig out the crummy (for some reason our cars always had nick-names), chain up the tires and make the terrifying trip on our unplowed road into town where I'd be reunited with my classmates.
+Eventually, when the snow eased up, we'd dig out the crummy (our family suburban), chain up the tires and make the terrifying trip on our unplowed road into town where I'd be reunited with my classmates.

 This morning, as I was snow blowing, I glanced over to the window where Mr. Blue Sky was doing a happy dance.
 And when I was all done, and came back inside, he met me with a huge smile on his face and camera in hand.
 "You're amazing, mom!" he told me.
 "Thank you for taking care of the snow for us".
 And then he told me to strike a pose.
 "Work it girl!" he said.
 So I did.